speakeasy-api/speakeasy/docs/generate/sdk/README.md

   -d, --debug                    enable writing debug files with broken code -h, --help                     help for sdk
   -i, --installationURL string   the language specific installation URL for installation instructions if the SDK is not published to a package manager
-  -l, --lang string              language to generate sdk for (available options: [go, java, php, python, terraform, typescript]) (default "go")
+  -l, --lang string              language to generate sdk for (available options: [go, java, php, python, ruby, terraform, typescript]) (default "go")
   -o, --out string               path to the output directory -p, --published                whether the SDK is published to a package manager or not, determines the type of installation instructions to generate
   -r, --repo string              the repository URL for the SDK